Windows 7 Very Slow, Please Read and Help

 Cleaning up your system files in Windows 7 can delete useless files and make more space for your system.
 This method can reduce your system lagging.
 All you need is EaseUS CleanGenius.
 This tool is very powerful and can be used to significantly improve your computer's speed.
 Follow the steps to clean up system files in Windows 7.

-Step 1.
-DOWNLOAD and install EaseUS CleanGenius on your PC.
-To begin with, navigate to "Cleanup" and click "Scan".

 Step 2.
+Install EaseUS CleanGenius on your PC.
+To begin with, navigate to "Cleanup" and click "Scan."

-EaseUS CleanGenius will start immediately to scan all the useless files, junk files and invalid entries over all your PC.
+Step 3.
+EaseUS CleanGenius will start immediately to scan all the useless files, select system junk files and invalid entries, and click "Clean" over all your PC.

 Method 7.
 Shut Down Visual Effects